About Sara C. Sorenson, Esq.

 Sara's practice focuses on Georgia property tax law.
 Sara has experience preparing and filing returns and property tax appeals; negotiating real property valuation with county tax assessors; and representing taxpayers before boards of equalization, hearing officers, in arbitration, and in superior court.
 She also counsels clients on options to simplify their property taxes, including filing parcel consolidations and preferential assessments, including CUVA and FLPA.
 Sara stays apprised of legislative developments in Georgia and has testified before state Senate and House committees and subcommittees on proposed property tax legislation.

-Sara also has experience assisting property owners with various real property issues and disputes related to building permits, zoning variances, easements, nuisance, and water runoff issues.
+Sara also has experience assisting property owners with various real property issues and disputes related to building permits, easements, nuisance, and water runoff issues.

 Sara continues to act as corporate counsel for several small businesses.
 She enjoys playing a proactive role for her clients by carefully planning and drafting to avoid future issues.